Sentdex/nnfs_book/README.md

-# Neural Networks from Scratch (NNFS) book code
+### Neural Networks from Scratch (NNFS) book code

-Idea of this branch is to re-organize the chapters into packages for easier usage,and implement an Convolution layer,Max pooling layer to build a CNN in numpy to train the network on cifar10 dataset.
+This repository is contains the code from the book NNFS([link](https://nnfs.io/)) and the idea is to arrange the chapter lectures into packages so that its easier to use the code in either jupyter-notebooks or in the modules by importing it.